heykayla/heykayla/README.md

 Here are a few things about me and what I'm doing lately:

 ✍️ I am a workaholic who loves to create documentation in my free time just for fun!
-You can check out my [Techncial-Writing-Portfolio](https://github.com/heykayla/Technical-Writing-Portfolio) to see documents that I have produced thus far.
+You can check out my [Technical-Writing-Portfolio](https://github.com/heykayla/Technical-Writing-Portfolio) to see the documents I have produced thus far.

-🌱 I am lover of learning, and I'm currently teaching myself Git and DITA.
+🌱 I am a lover of learning, and I'm currently teaching myself Git and DITA.

-🐙 I contribute to the [Good Docs Project](https://thegooddocsproject.dev/), an open source community that focuses on developing templates and writing instructions to improve documentation of open source software.
+🐙 I contribute to the [Good Docs Project](https://thegooddocsproject.dev/), an open source community that focuses on developing templates and writing instructions to improve open source software documentation.

-👩🏻‍💻 You can learn more about me and my professional background by visiting my [online portfolio](kaylamorales.com), and feel free to say hello via the [Contact](https://kaylamorales.com/contact) page.
+👩🏻‍💻 You can learn more about me and my professional background by visiting my [online portfolio](kaylamorales.com) and feel free to say hello via the [Contact](https://kaylamorales.com/contact) page.

 ⚡ Fun fact: I installed a Little Free Library in my college community as a part of a class project for my Technical Writing I class.
 I'm very proud of this accomplishment, and it warms my heart to see community members using it. 📚